 You should spend the year driving traffic to your website.
 Those who visit your website once are likely to return — but reengaging them is important.
 By spending money to drive website traffic, this also builds an audience you can remarket to later to build your fan base, increase your email list and sell.

 You should spend the year building your email list.
 Use offers and private groups as carrots to collect email addresses.
 Email these people throughout the year.
 When your big sales push comes during the holidays, you’ll be emailing as well as reaching them with Facebook ads.

 You should spend the year failing and learning.
 The holiday season is not the time to figure out what works.
-If you’re going to dedicate a chunk of your annual ad budget now, you sure as hell better know what group of people you’re targeting, with what message that works best and with the most effective bidding methods.
+If you’re going to dedicate a chunk of your annual ad A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. now, you sure as hell better know what group of people you’re targeting, with what message that works best and with the most effective bidding methods.